OpenMage/rfcs/proposed/0002-release-schedule.md

 ### Alternative 1

 - All new PRs are based on "main" branch (resolves confusion about where to submit PRs)
-- Release timing is flexible (determined by volunteer time availability/motivation) but ideally no more than 1 MAJOR release per year
+- Release timing is flexible (determined by volunteer time availability/motivation) but ideally no more than 1 MAJOR release per year and roughly one MINOR release per month
+  - This may require timing the merging of multiple MAJOR features or using a temporary branch to prepare a MAJOR release
 - Feature releases must be either MINOR or MAJOR as determined by PRs being merged (tag PRs that should result in major release with "MAJOR")
 - Only significant security patches or regression fixes can be released immediately in a PATCH release
 - PATCH fixes will *only* be back-ported to MAJOR versions that are less than 2 years (730 days) old
 - Old major releases get their own branch only for the purpose of back-porting PATCH fixes (v19, v20, v21, etc)

 #### Example